unicorncoding/unicorncoding.github.io/_posts/2020-06-20-fired-for-agility.md

 I was hired as a software dev contractor in a web agency.
 The agency claims to be "the market leader in agility".
 My bullshit scanner raised a warning, but the money was too good to reject the offer.

-Our team was tasked to create a new landing page for a project of one of our key customers.
+Our team was tasked to create a new landing page for a project for one of our key customers.
 Nothing particularly exciting, just a colorful landing page with a simple subscription form.
 So far, so good.

 ![Me Hacking](/images/{{page.image}})